Private connection

 Warning

-A private connection is set up inside a trunk and has its own unique VLAN-ID.
+A private connection is set up inside a trunk and has its own unique VLAN ID.

 Point-to-point subnet

-The point-to-point subnet size may be either /30
+A point-to-point subnet can be either /30

 or /31